ajaycharan/rltorch/README.md

 * 19th of August 2016: Major update !
   * Now, environments have been splitted in three components: `World`, `Sensor` and `Feedback`.
 It allows one to easily specify different sensors, and different problems on the same world.
 It also greatly increase the readability of the platform
   * Tutorials have been updated
-  * WARNING: Adaptation to openAI Gym will be done in the next few days...
   * WARNING: the client/server classes also have to be updated

 # Dependencies